 Bitcoin Script is the programming language that makes the digital transactions of the currency possible and traceable.
 The language the script uses operates in a linear process; operations running from left to right.

 The programming language that Bitcoin relies on is: forth-like, stack-based, with reverse polish notation.

-Bitcoin Script is designed to function in a linear sequence, one operation functioning after the other.
-This function is crucial so that operations occur in the desired order and can be easily added to, without the capability of affecting the operations of the earlier script.
+Bitcoin Script is designed to function in a linear sequence; one operation functioning after the other.
+This is a crucial function so that operations occur precisely in their desired order.
+This also means that they can be easily added to, and new instructions are not capable of affecting the earlier operations of the script.
 In order to maintain a kind of simplicity the design that makes the script more secure than other programs, it has certain limitations.
 Among these “limitations” is that the language is Turing Incomplete, which means that the program cannot operate on loops.

 Each Bitcoin transaction relies on specific inputs and outputs.
 The input description of input v. output is not mutually exclusive.
-Because Bitcoin is a series of digital transactions, it is actually the transactions themselves that are traded only there is no physical coin.
+Bitcoin is a series of digital transactions.
+Therefore, it is only the transactions themselves that are traded, there are no physical coins or currency.
 But like a physical coin, the serial number remains the same as it moves from one owner to the next, and a dollar remains a single dollar, even when it is part of a larger balance.

 The input then is the first stage of any transaction which includes the necessary details with the amount of the transaction, the fees, the address of the sender and receiver, as well as both participants’ public and private keys.

 The output is also the UTXO, unspent transactions, that the new owner of the Bitcoin will use for his input when he goes to spend/send his newly acquired Bitcoin.

 Transactions in process are locked and must be unlocked with the correct signature from its intended new owner.
 The data necessary to unlock the script is the ScriptSig, which is a crucial aspect of the encryption processes of any Bitcoin transaction.